primer/presentations/pages/presentations/docs/components.md

 ---
-title: Footer
+title: Components
-path: presentations/footer
+path: presentations/components
 ---

-## Footer variables
+## Footer

-> Control all Footer Variables within the Master slides.
+> Control all of your footer information via the footer variables within the Master slides.

 The footer elements can be updated globally within your presentation in a matter of seconds!
 Just click the `Variables` slide within the Master Slides and change the `Username`, `Presentation Name`, and `Presentation Note` to your information, and everything will update in real time.
 Magic! 🧙🏽‍🔮